Conrad Liveris is an economist and non-profit executive.

 He has a substantial amount of experience on gender equality in leadership, particularly around program analysis.
 He was also a leading contributor to the economic and financial case for marriage equality in Australia.

-As an Australia Day Ambassador, Conrad has delivered Australia Day addresses in Albany, Broome, Derby, Geraldton and Mullewa.
+As an Australia Day Ambassador, Conrad has delivered Australia Day addresses in Albany, Broome, Derby, Esperance, Geraldton, Katanning, Mullewa and York.
 In Broome in 2020, he delivered the Address in English, Noongar and Yawuru.
 These can be accessed here.

 Conrad has over a decade of experience as a board director for private, government and non-profit entities.
 Currently, he is the Chair of WAAC (previously, the WA AIDS Council), Chair of Sussex Street Community Law Service and is a board member of Carine Senior High School and Rainbow Futures WA.